fharper/speakerkit/abstracts.md

 It might seem like it, but trust me, there are ways to make the move without losing your sanity!
 In this talk, I will help you get started like it was a skill you owned since your first line of code.
 With some best practices of taken from the DevOps space (i.e. Infrastructure as Code, Continuous Integration, Continuous Development), to the GitOps principles, we will explore together the tools at your disposal to make a flawless transition into the new age of cloud native apps.

+#### Shoter Abstracts

+Are you flirting with the idea of moving your application from traditional cloud to Kubernetes?
+If so, there are ways to make the move without losing your sanity!
+In this talk, I will help you get started like it was a skill you owned since your first line of code.
+With some best practices, we will explore together the tools at your disposal to make a flawless transition into the new age of cloud native apps.

 #### Details

 With this talk, I want to ease the pain that most developers had when they decided to move to Kubernetes.